As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 After sourcing your raw opal, you need to follow these nine steps to cut opal on a cabbing machine:

-4. Switch on the capping machine and start with minor cuts moving from a coarser grinding wheel to a finer grinding wheel.
+- Switch on the capping machine and start with minor cuts, moving from a coarser grinding wheel to a finer grinding wheel.
 Apply gentle pressure and only do small sections at a time.
 Be patient, and don’t use too much force.

-6. Continue making minor cuts till you have the basic shape and form you desire.
+- Continue making minor cuts until you have the desired basic shape and form.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):